sgdescent/sgdescent.github.io/_pages/about.md

 I am looking for scientist/research internships and research engineering internships in Summer 2026.
 Please feel free to reach out to me at `saksham.g` at `andrew.cmu.edu` if you are hiring.

-I am looking for scientist/research internships and research engineering internships in Summer 2026.
-Please feel free to reach out to me at `saksham.g` at `andrew.cmu.edu` if you are hiring.

 Past/Present Affiliations
 ======